oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

 ## Task 3: Create Side-by-Side Master Detail Page

-1. Go back to the Application Builder to create a new page for Orders.
+1. Go back to the application builder to create a new page for orders.
 Click **Create Page**.

     ![application](images/create-page1.png " ")

-2. On Create a Page dialog, select **Master Detail**.
+2. On create a page dialog, select **Master Detail**.

     ![application](images/master-detail5.png " ")

-3. Previously, you created a master detail page for Orders and Items in a stacked style.
-Now, you will create another type of Master Detail page in a Side-by-Side style.
+3. Previously, you created a master detail page for orders and items in a stacked style.
+Now, you will create another type of master detail page in a side-by-side style.
 For that, click **Side-by-Side** and click **Next**.

     ![application](images/create-master-detail1.png " ")